 Since my first pair of Mary Janes in high school (red satin ones from a Chinese store in Sacramento), I’ve loved the feminine look of the many pairs of Mary Janes I’ve owned.
 The good news is that there are comfortable Mary Janes, like these from Hush Puppies.
 I wear these Mary Janes for hours on end and never feel uncomfortable.
 They have plenty of arch support to make walking and standing for hours no problem.

 The bad news?
 Mary Janes are not appropriate for all types of weather because the top of your foot is exposed.
 Without being able to wear socks or have your whole foot covered, these shoes won’t work on cold or rainy days.

-3) Desert boots/low boots
+4) Desert boots/low boots

 Low boots seem to be popular right now, not just in the U.S., and I’ll admit that I’m a fan.
-I have two pairs that I like and will take with me on trips.

 Help me find better travel shoes!
 What are your favorite travel shoes and why?
 What kind of shoes do you wish you could find for travel?

 I asked this question over on Facebook and got many answers from readers.
 Here are some of their picks for great travel shoes:

 Clark’s (so comfortable!), Born (supportive and great quality!), Toms, Tieks flats (worth every penny!), Vasque lightweight hiking boots, Josef Siebel sneakers (totally European!), Keens (these had a few votes), Merrells (travel shoes for walking!), & Cole Haan’s weekender shoes.

 Like this post?
 You might like these, too: